Kimpton Hotel & Restaurant, 200 Rooms

 - Denver is home to the Great American Beer Festival, the largest beer festival on the planet (Guinness World Records) with more than 2,800 beers available for tastings from 600 American breweries.

-- Colorado's Governor John Hickenlooper is the only former brewer elected state governor since Sam Adams in 1793.
-He opened the Wynkoop in 1988.
+- John Hickenlooper is the only former brewer elected to state governor since Sam Adams in 1793.
+Hickenlooper opened Wynkoop in 1988.